 Remember, whatever group process you define, it’s a question of keeping your focus on outcomes.
 Find the best way to achieve the objectives of the overall event.

 Designing a Realistic Agenda

 Designing the agenda goes hand in hand with designing the event.
-As you iterate between designing the process and designing the agenda, the event starts to take shape.
+As you review the process and design the agenda, the event starts to take shape.
 Among the factors to consider when planning the agenda are: